If you want to learn to play piano, you want to get going quickly and start making music right away.

 What kind of music do you dream of playing?

 This is likely to be the type of music you love to listen to.
 Classic songs, R&B, jazz, blues, boogie, classical piano and contemporary classical such as “River Flows in you” by Yiruma are styles of music that sound best on the piano.

 If you’d like to learn “River Flows in You”, try Skoove’s lesson here.

 However, if you want to play the piano to a high level, learning classical piano music will get you there and be extremely rewarding.
 Start by trying out Beethoven’s “Fur Elise“.

 Jazz can go from very easy to very advanced, depending on the type of jazz you see yourself playing.
-If you want to play music like that in La La Land, there are some great tips in this article.
+If you want to play music like that in La La Land, there are some great tips for learning to play the piano like Ryan Gosling.